Everything you need to know about kitchen lighting

 That being said, if you’re not currently renovating or planning to renovate your kitchen, there are still a range of options available to improve your kitchen lighting.
 It’s important your lighting works well with the rest of your kitchen, so we’ve covered lighting and much more in our ultimate guide to designing your kitchen.

-Before we consider the different types of lighting, and how you can best utilise them, let’s pause to consider natural lighting, the baseline level of light your kitchen enjoys.
+Before we consider the different lighting types, and how you can best utilise them, let’s pause to consider natural lighting, the baseline level of light your kitchen enjoys.
 For those with kitchens with many windows and perhaps French doors, this will be lots of light.
 For others, it may be far less.

 The actual amount is not important; what is important is that you at least assess how much natural light your kitchen enjoys, where exactly this light comes in, and at what time of day the sun shines through the window.

 Clearly, there will be no natural light at night, and less during winter, so it’s important not to be fully reliant on it.
-However, by considering natural light, it will allow you to make more informed decisions about another key issue in kitchen lighting: controlling your lights.
+However, considering natural light will allow you to make more informed decisions about another key issue in kitchen lighting: controlling your lights.

 Gone are the days when the kitchen lights were either on or off.
 Now, they can be dimmed across a range of brightness, creating different moods for different occasions, and controlled individually as per your requirements.